 The world of today has vast exposure to commercial art, which can be drilled down further through methods of visual communication.
 Professionals working in the art and design industry are well-exposed to self-identification and differentiation of the two.
-Most importantly, technically inclined perception and expertise do matter.
+But come to think of it, technically inclined perception and expertise do matter.

-On the contrary, an Artist and a Designer are equally important across verticals.
+An Artist and a Designer are important across verticals.
 However, they are not the same.

-In our recent blog post, ‘The Studio Bridge’ highlighted a few pointers to describe a good packaging design.
-If you haven’t checked it out, read our previous article: 4 Questions To Ask To Determine Good Packaging Design.
+In our recent blog post, ‘The Studio Bridge’ gave some pointers to ask to describe a good packaging design.
+If you haven’t checked it out, read our previous article: 4 Questions To Ask To Determine Good Packaging Design

-Having had the opportunities in engaging with clients, agencies, colleagues and friends, differentiating an artist from a designer, pops up in writings and conversations.
+Having had the opportunities in engaging with clients, agencies, colleagues and through personal network, there always come a time that this subject matters of differentiating a Graphic Artist to that of Graphic Designer comes into play.
 The rule of thumb is, a Graphic Designer can be a Graphic Artist.
 Not all Graphic Artists are Graphic Designers.

 Now let’s identify if they are really the same, or not…

-Moreover, a Graphic Artist thinks over and beyond typography, color tones, visual elements and complies with rules stipulated on a Style Guide.
-A Graphic Artist challenges the norm and thinks beyond, encourages new visual techniques, understands trends, and forecasts FADs, and often makes us “WOW-ed”.
+A Graphic Artist thinks over and beyond typography, color tones, visual elements and complies with rules stipulated on a Style Guide.
+A Graphic Artist challenges the norm and thinks beyond, encourages new visual techniques, understands trends, and even forecasts FADs, and openly makes us “WOW-ed”.

-Meanwhile, a Graphic Designer produces logos, brochures, posters, magazine layouts, etc. Similarly, you may see a Graphic Artist doing paintings, illustrations, photo arts, collages, book covers, and impressive artworks.
+You may find a Graphic Designer producing logos, brochures, posters, magazine layouts, etc. While you may see a Graphic Artist doing paintings, illustrations, photo arts, collages, book covers, and impressive artworks.

-It is imperative that two ends meet, as they always make better and greater stories to tell – when their innate and acquired skills are combined.
+It is imperative that two ends meet, as they always make better and greater stories to tell – when their innate and earned skills are combined.

 Stay tuned for more industry-related and value-adding content on our blog and our social media pages.
 ‘Till next time!